Ilemni/AnimLib/README.md

 Memory usage was an important consideration for this mod.
 By nature of being a mod that may have to co-exist with hundreds of others, the less memory used, the better.
 With Frames like this, a single Frame only takes 4 bytes, so a hundred frames takes 400 bytes, rather than 1200 from using all ints.
 Additionally, there is no need to store values larger than what is used.
 - Frame position is in sprite-space.
 If a spriteSize in an `AnimationSource` is 128x128, a frame of, say, \[1,4\] is positioned at 128,512.
 Coupled with how the max texture size is 2048x2048, this is only an issue if sprites are 8 pixels or smaller, *and* there needs to be more tha 65535 sprites for that 8 pixel character.
 In that case a second spritesheet could be used.
 - Frame duration is in frames (the time...), so the max value would be, at worst, 18 minutes.
-If a frame needs to be longer than 18 minutes (dear god why), IncrementFrame accepts an int value for overriding it.
+If a frame needs to be longer than 18 minutes (dear god why), `PlayTrack()` duration override accepts an int value.